thomaseizinger/comit.network/docs/getting-started/create-comit-app.md

 ### Run a demo

+The template COMIT App comes with a number of examples and demo projects that allows you to get inspired and run atomic swap between the various supported assets.

-Let's run one of the demo to see how an atomic swap run looks like:
+Let's run one of those demos to see how an atomic swap execution looks like:

 ```
 cd demos/btc_eth